mugworks/word-sorter/answers.md

 ## TOOLS
-"Bold" 1.
-In your opinion, what’s helpful about version control systems?
+1. In your opinion, what’s helpful about version control systems?
 What’s annoying about them?

 Version control has multiple advantages.
 It allows multiple users to check out the code, work on it and merge it back in.
 It enables people to determine what code is in production vs development vs testing.
 If code is not working in a new revision, it is easy to compare the differences between the old and new versions to help troubleshoot where the problem might lay.
 I use Git GitHub for version control and the only thing that I find annoying is difficulty adding images to wikis.
 One picture can often explain things better than words and I wish it was easier to insert images.

--italics_ 2.
-What are some pros and cons of using Docker to develop, test, and deploy software?
+2. What are some pros and cons of using Docker to develop, test, and deploy software?

 #### Docker pros -
 * No inconsistencies between computers.
 It works the same for everyone which is especially useful so that development and QA are experiencing identical behaviors.